Lennoard/SysctlGUI/README.md

 -  **Persistent Tweaks:** Automatically reapply your chosen settings on every boot.
 -  **Configuration Profiles:** Save and load sets of parameters from configuration files, making it simple to switch between different performance profiles or share your setup.
 -  **Favorites System:** Mark frequently used parameters for quick and easy access.
+-  **Tasker Integration:** Automate the application of kernel parameters in response to specific events using [Tasker](https://tasker.joaoapps.com/).
+SysctlGUI provides a Tasker plugin, allowing you to trigger parameter application based on a wide range of conditions/states.

 ## Technologies